 Once your baby is 6 months or older and is successfully eating solid foods, it’s a great time to start eliminating the late-night feeding.
 As you can imagine, getting rid of the late-night feeding is probably going to lead to some crying.
 As long as the crying is light, and not heavy enough to make your baby agitated, we encourage you to try to leave him alone until he calms down and falls back to sleep on his own.
 If the crying gets intense, and if your baby associates Mom with the late-night feeding, having someone else tend to him might make it an easier adjustment—making Dad the perfect person to help soothe baby to sleep (without the bottle) during this transition.

-Here are a couple of tricks our experts found helpful to soothe baby back to sleep without a bottle:
+Here are a couple of tricks our experts found helpful to soothe baby back to sleep without feeding:

 - Talk to your baby quietly and gently pat his tummy or back (if your baby rolled over on his own).

 - Avoid picking your baby up—unless he’s really agitated—in which case, only pick him up briefly to calm him down.

 When your baby wakes in the middle of the night, we recommend tending to him with as little stimuli as possible.
 For example, keep the room quiet and dimly lit if you’re changing his diaper, and avoid feeding him to soothe him back to sleep.
 The ultimate goal is to get your baby to learn to fall back asleep by himself.

 Keep in mind that as your baby grows, developmental milestones—such as cruising (when your baby can pull himself up and walk around holding onto furniture or walking toys) and standing up— can disrupt his sleep patterns for several nights after they occur.
 This is completely normal.